mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 # Configuration

-CircleCI 2.0 requires `config.yml` file to be under `.circleci` directory which should be under the projects root directory So the file location should follow `.circleci/config.yml`
+CircleCI 2.0 requires `config.yml` file to be under the `.circleci` directory which should be under the projects root directory.
+Thus the file location should follow `.circleci/config.yml`

-To achieve that you can execute following commands in your projects root directory.
+To achieve that, you can execute following commands in your projects root directory.

 ```